Our Investing Thesis

 The first overall pick in the 2015 NBA Draft is just starting to dominate at age 26.
 As a true unicorn (3-point champion at the 2022 NBA All-Star Break), the 6'11" center just scored a Timberwolves record 60 points on March 14 against the Spurs, including 7-11 from three.

 From ESPN.com - Minnesota Timberwolves star Karl-Anthony Towns has agreed on a four-year, $224 million supermax extension, his agent Jessica Holtz of CAA Basketball told ESPN's Adrian Wojnarowski.
 The deal begins with the 2024-25 season and delivers Towns' total contract value to six years and $295 million.

 This is huge to lock in KAT, and gives Minnesota some stability.
 It really makes us love Anthony Edwards even more, also.

-While he averaged 25 points, 10 rebounds, and four assists per contest in 2021-22 and led the T-Wolves to a competitive playoff series run against Memphis, the arrow is pointing up for KAT in 2022-23.
+While he averaged 25 points, 10 rebounds, and four assists per contest in 2021-22 and led the T-Wolves to a competitive playoff series run against Memphis, he hasn't been able to stay healthy.

 He's also not a guard, which means the longer he's injured, the harder it will be for him to have any relevancy with sports card investors.

 Get the full investment report, including an in-depth look at which cards to buy now, how long to hold them and when to sell them.
 Get the rest.
 Go Premium here.

 Leave a Comment

 You must be logged in to post a comment.